 The Navy collects data for dust using real-time monitors (see map, above).
-Daily concentrations of dust (measured as PM10) for the current period are provided in the graphs on Page 3.
-The first graph shows real-time concentrations and are compared to action levels established by the Navy, EPA, and DTSC.
-The second graph reflects site-related real-time upwind concentrations subtracted by downwind concentrations.
+Daily concentrations of dust (measured as PM10) for the current period are provided in the graph on Page 3.
+The dust results reflect the real-time concentrations and are compared to action levels established by the Navy, EPA, and DTSC.
 External factors that are unrelated to HPNS construction activities (e.g. smog, weather, fires, or other construction in the area) are considered in the evaluation of dust results at HPNS.